-Proposals coming forward as set out above must ensure thate:
+Proposals coming forward as set out above must ensure that:

-- a) New development (including ancillary facilities) and changes within sites avoid sensitive locationsand units - New Criterion) Units ↑ are sited so that they can be readily assimilated into the landscape without causing an unacceptable adverse effect on the National Park landscape (see Policy 16). - b) There are no unacceptable adverse cumulative effects when considered in conjunction with other development in the locality (see Policy 16). - c) Any ancillary facilities should, wherever possible, be located in an existing building or as an extension to existing facilities.
-If no existing building is available the need for additional facilities must be clearly demonstrated and commensurate with the scale of development (see also Policy 40).
+- a) New development (including ancillary facilities) and changes within sites avoid sensitive locations - b) Units are sited so that they can be readily assimilated into the landscape without causing an unacceptable adverse effect on the National Park landscape (see Policy 14). - c) There are no unacceptable adverse cumulative effects when considered in conjunction with other development in the locality (see Policy 14). - d) Any ancillary facilities should, wherever possible, be located in an existing building or as an extension to existing facilities.
+If no existing building is available the need for additional facilities must be clearly demonstrated and commensurate with the scale of development (see also Policy 42). - e) Enhancement opportunities achieve an overall environmental improvement whereby there are clear benefits in reducing the impact on the surrounding landscape.

-139 This includes glamping.
+This includes glamping.
 See reasoned justification for definitions.